hmatyschok/netcan/README.md

   (b) A lot of bugfixes, because this implementation is
       not finished yet and a work in progress.

+  (c) Operational Line-discipline based on if_slc(4).

+  (d) Device-driver for Adapter with Philips SJA1000 controller.

-  (c)  ...
+  (D)  ...

 Legal Notice:
 -------------

-  (a) NetBSD is a trademark of the NetBSD Foundation.
+  (a) NetBSD is a registered trademark of the NetBSD Foundation.

-  (b) FreeBSD is a trademark of the FreeBSD Foundation.
+  (b) FreeBSD is a registered trademark of the FreeBSD Foundation.

+  (c) PHILIPS is a registered trademark of Koninklijke Philips N.V.

-  (C) Don't use this software on production systems!
+  (D) Don't use this software on production systems!

 Additional information about contacting
 ---------------------------------------